iberianpig/fusuma/README.md

     $ fusuma

+## Update

+    $ gem update fusuma

 ## Customize

 You can customize the settings for gestures to put and edit `~/.config/fusuma/config.yml`.
-NOTE:You will need to create the `~.config/fusuma` directory if it doesn't exist yet.
+*NOTE*: You will need to create the `~.config/fusuma` directory if it doesn't exist yet.

 ### Sample (default keymap for Elementary OS)